 The two broad functions of a literature review are (1) to provide a theoretical background to your study, and (2) to enable you to contextualize your findings in relation to the existing body of knowledge besides refining your research methodology.
 The content of your literature review should reflect these two purposes.
-Fulfil the first purpose, you should identify and describe various theories relevant to your field and specify gaps in existing knowledge in the area, recent advances around study, current trends and so on.
-Fulfil the second, you should integrate the results from your study with specific and relevant findings from the existing literature by comparing the two for confirmation or contradiction.
+In order to fulfill the first purpose, you should identify and describe various theories relevant to your field and specify gaps in existing knowledge in the area, recent advances in the area of study, current trends and so on.
+In order to fulfill the second, you should integrate the results from your study with specific and relevant findings from the existing literature by comparing the two for confirmation or contradiction.